Language

 What is the difference between unadjusted and adjusted salary?

-Unadjusted salary assumes you work every scheduled day of the year with no time off.
-This is the standard way salaries are quoted.
-Adjusted salary accounts for holidays and vacation days — since you work fewer days for the same annual pay, your effective hourly and daily rates are higher.
-The adjusted values show what your time is actually worth per hour worked.
+Unadjusted assumes you work every scheduled day with no time off — the way salaries are usually quoted.
+Adjusted accounts for holidays and vacation days, so because you work fewer days for the same annual pay, your effective hourly and daily rates come out higher.

 What is the difference between bi-weekly and semi-monthly?

-Bi-weekly means you are paid every two weeks, resulting in 26 pay periods per year (52 weeks ÷ 2).
-Semi-monthly means you are paid twice per month on fixed dates (e.g., the 1st and 15th), resulting in 24 pay periods per year.
-Bi-weekly paychecks are slightly smaller but you receive two extra paychecks per year compared to semi-monthly.
+Bi-weekly means you are paid every two weeks, giving 26 pay periods a year.
+Semi-monthly means you are paid twice a month on fixed dates, giving 24 periods.
+Bi-weekly paychecks are slightly smaller but you receive two extra paychecks per year compared with semi-monthly.

 How is overtime calculated?